 The last theory is Gibson’s theory which is based on planning and controlling.
-In the first part, we decided our intention and what to do.
+In the first part, we decided our intention and what to do and also take time and is influenced by individual goals.
 We select an object (like an apple) and we decided how to grasp it and what to do.
 While in the second part we compute the motion and we control if the movement is correct and correct it if necessary to do so.
 In reality, control does not only happen after the planning, it is possible that it happens during or before it.
 Also if we need to correct our movement it would require some time because we would need to start from the beginning.
-But in reality when we plan what to do we actually create different possible plans in such a way that, if one is wrong, we can just select a new one and avoid losing time
+But in reality when we plan what to do we actually create different possible plans in such a way that, if one is wrong, we can just select a new one and avoid losing time.
+This theory also de-emphasises the decision-making process and in reality planning and control are intermixed

 What is biological motion and what is about?

 Biological motion is a particular set of motion that is related only to animals and individuals.
 Biological motion is innated and even 5 months old children are able to recognise is.
 One particular set of biological motion is human biological motion: our movement.
 In some sense, human biological motion is special because not only do we have to deal with it a lot in our everyday life, but it can not only be perceived but also reproduced and in the end there are some specific brain areas active in human biological motion.
 Biological motion is also influenced by expertise: this is because we are more able to recognise a movement of a friend rather than a stranger's movement, on the other hand, this question is still open: we don't understand how dog experts are better in biological dog motion but horse experts no. Biological motion also can tell us many things about individuals: from their motion, we can understand if an individual is happy, sad, excited and so on, and we are able to understand their emotions.
 To conclude it has been found a relationship between motion perception and the execution of motion: patients with Parkinson's have some impairments related on motion detection and this influenced their ability to perform the motion, an important role is played by mirror neurons: particular neurons that are active when we see somebody performing an action and when we are doing an action, in reality, this is not completely accurate because it has been confirmed the presence of mirror neurons in monkeys but not in human where we identify some areas but not neurons.
+Mirror neurons don’t provide us with the exact motoric coding but rather a general structure of it

 Focused auditory attention